 But when liquidity dries up, like in a quiet memecoin or during a flash crash, the spread blows open.
 At the same time, slippage turns wild because there’s not enough volume in the visible layers to fill your order cleanly.
 Thin liquidity is the common enemy.

 Spread is the baseline cost of entry.
 When the spread is wide, it means the top layer of the order book is already far from the current price.
 Think of it like a frozen road: the wider the spread, the more slippery the surface.
 Even a small market order can skid you further than expected.
-Wide spread signals low liquidity ahead, ignore it, and slippage will bite hard.
+Wide spreads often indicate weakening liquidity conditions.
+In these environments, even moderate market orders may experience larger execution deviations as available depth disappears from the top levels of the order book.

 Your true entry cost in a prop firm combines spread and slippage.
 When spread jumps during news (like CPI reports) from 2 pips to 20 pips, liquidity in the top layers has vanished.
 If you enter with size at that moment, your order blasts through weak layers.